-Whether you’re buried in a few feet of snow or just dreaming of hitting the slopes, bring the wintry weather into your kitchen by whipping up some snowman-inspired treats.
+Whether you’re buried in a few feet of snow or just watching Frosty the Snowman on repeat, bring the wintry weather into your kitchen by whipping up some snowman-inspired treats.
+We’ve even got a recipe for the hot chocolate bomb that’s all the rage this year.
 Scroll down to get inspired—your little snow bunnies will love munching on these adorable snacks.

 We love these little sushi snowmen from Busy in Brooklyn.
 With a seaweed scarf, a wasabi beret and (of course) a carrot nose, they’ll be a fantastic addition to your table.
 To get the recipe, click here.